 The Beginnings of the Russian Constructivism

-The promotion of the rational thought, social and visual interests based on design and proportion rather than sensual appeal attacked the traditional production.
-The precise technical analysis of modern day materials by the Constructivist authors was done with the hope that this investigation would eventually generate ideas that could be used in mass production, serving the ends of a modern, Communist society.
+The promotion of rational thought, social and visual interests based on design and proportion rather than sensual appeal attacked the traditional production.
+The precise technical analysis of modern-day materials by the Constructivist authors was done with the hope that this investigation would eventually generate ideas that could be used in mass production, serving the ends of a modern, Communist society.

 Constructivism Art and The Revolution